RaVenInTheDark/edma/README.md

 # py-elite-helper
-A highly modular and configurable
+A highly modular and configurable helper tool for Elite Dangerous.